Photo: Open-space design at the Bali-themed Flores Hotel and SPA, Druskininkai (Lithuania)

-As more and more travelers are embracing the wellness movement, and architectural techniques and technologies develop, hotels across the world are working harder than ever to ensure their brands remain on trend.
+As more and more travellers are embracing the wellness movement, and architectural techniques and technologies develop, hotels across the world are working harder than ever to ensure their brands remain on-trend.

 Deconstructed or ‘Open Plan’ is Here to Stay

 The open-plan hotel room, where the bedroom and bathroom are in one room and have no walls separating them, has been one of the most unusual hotel design trends – but it seems it is here to stay, as hotels are looking for more innovation in design.

 The open-plan design creates the illusion that there is more space in the room and hints at an exotic, SPA-like atmosphere, which might be very attractive for couples or solo travelers.